Study Support Services

 If you would like to join our team of tutors and mentors on a self-employed basis, please get in touch via email with your CV and relevant experience at hello@aspacetothrive.com

-We offer a decent rate of pay because we believe your role is worthy.
 Having spent 15 years working in the sector, without a pay rise and at times on very low pay, we understand what our staff are worth.
 It is also a tough job sometimes, and we expect excellence from our staff!

 We are looking for practitioners across the UK for both in-person and remote work.
+You will be paid for the hours that you work with the students.

 It would be beneficial to have experience working with Higher Education students; however, it is not a definitive requirement.
 We will consider your application if you meet the qualifications threshold.